zheltikov/php-type-assert/README.md

 # php-type-assert

-A type checking/assertion library for PHP.
+A type checking/assertion library for PHP, for more compact and secure code.

 ## Installation